chainofflowers/tribes/README.md

 Naming convention will be the following:

 <pre>
-~/news/groupname-YYMMDDHHMMSS-SH1
+~/news/posts/x.groupname-YYMMDDHHMMSS-SH1
 </pre>

 where:

+1. _x_ is "h" for headers, "b" for bodies.
-1. _groupname_ is the name of the group (z.b. de.mahl.zeit) , to keep easy  "find all files for a group"
+2. _groupname_ is the name of the group (z.b. de.mahl.zeit) , to keep easy  "find all files for a group"
-2. _YYMMDDHHMMSS_ is a timestamp, to keep files in natural order and make the NNTP interface easier.
+3. _YYMMDDHHMMSS_ is a timestamp, to keep files in natural order and make the NNTP interface easier.
-3. _SH1_ is the SH1 hash of the body, to avoid duplicates.
+4. _SH1_ is the SH1 hash of the body, to avoid duplicates.
-4. One file, one message.
+5. One file, one message.

+Peers will be saved in

 storing things in such a way will make easier to delete old files by group, even manually/cronjob if needed.
 I am still a  sysadmin :)